elysemontano/elyse-lecture-notes/js-inheritance.md

 - Creating relationships in classes helps reduce duplicate code
 - Parent classes are more general and child classes are more specific
 - A child class extends the parent class
-- Calling super in the child class will call the constructor in the parent class
+- Calling super in the child class will call the constructor(which is initializing the object) in the parent class

 ### Next Steps
 - Open the syllabus section and briefly run through the challenges and expectations